jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 [MT] total is a known quantity in the experiment while [MT] free must be calculated.
-However, the familiar Langmuir Isotherm uses [MT] free as its independent variable, and the quick method of determining K_D by looking at the MT concentration when the fraction of A bound is 0.5 only works if the x-axis is [MT] free.
+However, the familiar Langmuir Isotherm uses [MT] free as its independent variable, and the quick method of determining K\ :sub:`D`\ by looking at the MT concentration when the fraction of A bound is 0.5 only works if the x-axis is [MT] free.

 In Vary [A] mode the x-axis can be set to either [A] total or [A] free.